amybalmforth/tictactoe/README.md

 *Game object*

-- Initialise with 1 Board object and 2 Player objects
+- Initialise a Game object with 1 Board object and 2 Player objects
-- currentPlayer property and otherPlayer property
+- Has currentPlayer property and otherPlayer property
 - switchTurns method switches the current player after each move
 - getResult method returns the result of the game: either a draw or confirms which player won

 *Player object*

-- Initialised with a Piece property: either 'X' or 'O'
+- Initialise a Player object with a Piece property: either 'X' or 'O'

 *Board object*